 Standard 8.2 The relationship between Test Administrators and participating students must not compromise the credibility of the test session.
 In particular, the Test Administrator should not be the reading, mathematics, or science instructor of any student in the assessment sessions he or she will administer for PISA.

-Note 11.1 Test Administrators should preferably not be school staff.
+Note 8.1 Test Administrators should preferably not be school staff.

-- Test Administrator's Test Session Report Forms - PISA Quality Monitors
+- Session Report Forms

+- PISA Quality Monitors (only for Main Survey)

-• Main Survey Review Quality Assurance Survey
+- Main Survey Review Form

 9. Training Support